 Quizzes in class and in D2L (Desire-To-Learn)

-A weekly quiz based on homework and class work will be given either in class, typically on Fridays, or in D2L (Desire to Learn).
-If the week's quiz is given in D2L, it will become available Friday by 5:00 pm and will be due by start of class on Monday.
-These quizzes will contribute 7.5% to your course grade.
+Four quizzes based on homework and class work will be given in class.
+These quizzes will contribute 10% to your course grade.
 No late work is accepted, and no make-up quizzes are given.
-Your lowest grade in this category will be dropped at the end of the semester.

 Core Curriculum Assessment